- Religion and Philosophy»

 Donations can also be made towards supporting individual missionaries, helping pay travel expenses for families to visit a temple to receive ordinances of eternal importance, translating the Book of Mormon into the various languages of the world, and helping someone finance their education through the perpetual education fund.
 (Those who receive money are expected to pay-it-forward when they finish their schooling and have a sustainable lifestyle and job.)

 While these other donations are required, no penalties are inflicted for not making these donations.
 And, should a member fall on hard times, he or she can work with his or her bishop to receive temporary aid as needed on a case-by-case basis.

-United States Citizens are legally required to pay taxes.
+While members of the LDS Church get to choose whether or not to pay their tithing to their local ward or branch leaders, all United States Citizens are legally required to pay taxes to the government.
 Usually a portion of each paycheck is withheld and sent to the local, state and federal governments.
 In addition, taxes are also paid at the point of sale and on all properties they own.

 By April 15 of every year, every person is required to file their taxes with the IRS.
 This is an opportunity for each citizen, business or married couple, to give an accounting of their income for the year and any other special circumstances that affect how much tax they owe.
 At this time they either pay additional taxes they owe or request that they receive a tax return if too much was withheld from their taxes as well.

 - Retirement benefits

 - Police Officers

 What are the Similarities Between Tithing and Taxes?